mustafaakilli/master-thesis/README.md

 * <b>Project Layout and important files</b>
     * The source codes are in the folder `{main-project-folder}\src\main`
     * `{main-project-folder}\src\main\angular` is for Angular part (front-end)
         * This has three components.
-Analyse-Transformation, Create-Environment, Create-Communication
+Analyze-Transformation, Create-Environment, Create-Communication
         * For each tab on the UI, there is one component.
-        * `rest.service.ts` makes actual requests to the java part (servlet) to get or save content.
+        * `rest.service.ts` makes actual requests to the Java part (servlet) to get or save content.
         * `rest.proxy.ts` is a bridge between `rest.service` and `components`.
         * `rest.proxy` will load everything once when the application is started.
         * Components will use `rest.proxy` for all the information and there will be no need for further `GET` operation when components need information.